Fate Rewinder: Clock Hands

-Real name Kinsuke (キンスケ, Kinsuke), 4 O'Clock is a young teenage boy who once aspired to be a Rewinder due to his encounter with Chrono, Haizaki and Gray during their mission — classified as "Case 88" (ケース88, Kēsu 88) — to save Kinsuke's brother Gin.
+Real name Kinsuke (キンスケ, Kinsuke), 4 O'Clock is a young teenage boy who once aspired to be a Rewinder due to his encounter with Chrono, Haizaki and Gray during one of their missions – classified as "Case 88" (ケース88, Kēsu 88) – to save Kinsuke's brother Gin.
 However, Haizaki kills Gin under the belief that saving Chrono's life from an unspecified death in that same mission requires killing the one he thinks will eventually become the future "4 O'Clock", causing him to fall into despair and be convinced by the Clock Hands into joining them in retaliation, scarring his forehead as a painful reminder of this tragedy.

 4 O'Clock possesses the ability to render practically anything "infinite", such as causing any exits leading back to the same place, looping the same fired bullet back to the same targeted spot in a Möbius strip pattern, and even rendering Retry Eyes either inaccessible and/or rewinding back to the same place as before.

 Media

 Manga

 Written and illustrated by Fūta Kimura, Fate Rewinder was first released as a one-shot on January 15, 2022.
 The manga later began serialization in February 2022 the following month, adopting a monthly chapter release schedule.

 Shogakukan compiled its chapters into individual tankōbon volumes.
-The first volume was released on May 27, 2022, and as of July 28, 2025, nine volumes have been released in Japan.
+The first volume was released on May 27, 2022, and as of September 28, 2026, thirteen volumes have been released in Japan.

+During their panel at Sakura-Con 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in October later in the year.